ZiadAlotibe/GroqSafetyTool/README.md

-echo "# GroqSafe Project
+echo "# GroqSafetyTool

-GroqSafe Project is a Python package designed to help detect prompt injection attempts and flag unsafe content.
+GroqSafetyTool is an enhanced Python tool designed to detect prompt injection attempts and flag unsafe content.
-It combines powerful local machine learning models (from the transformers library) with the Groq Llama Guard API to enhance content safety by categorizing risks into specific hazard codes.
+This project integrates powerful local machine learning models (based on the transformers library) with Groq’s Llama Guard API to strengthen content safety by categorizing risks into specific hazard codes.

-⚠ **Note:** This is still a prototype and does not guarantee full protection against all prompt injection attacks.
+⚠ **Note:** This project is still evolving and does not guarantee complete protection against all prompt injection attacks.

 ---

+## Important Notice

+This project is a modified/forked version of the original **Pytector** by Max Melchior Lang.
+Significant modifications and extensions have been introduced to improve integration, usability, and customization, particularly in enterprise environments and AI governance contexts.

+---

 ## Key Features

-- **Prompt Injection Detection:** Uses fine-tuned models like DeBERTa, DistilBERT, or ONNX to flag suspicious text.
+- **Enhanced Prompt Injection Detection:** Optimized local models like DeBERTa, DistilBERT, and ONNX for stronger accuracy.
-- **Groq Llama Guard Integration:** Connects with Groq’s API to identify risks like violence, hate speech, privacy issues, and more.
+- **Groq Llama Guard Integration:** Advanced API connection to detect sensitive risks such as violence, hate speech, or privacy breaches.
-- **Customizable Setup:** Choose between local or API detection, adjust thresholds, or plug in your own models.
-- **Hazard Categories (Groq):** Supports detection across codes like S1 (Violence), S5 (Defamation), S7 (Privacy), S10 (Hate), etc.
+- **Improved Customization:** Flexible switching between local and cloud-based detection, with tunable thresholds.
+- **Enterprise-Ready Extensions:** Adjusted for scalability, with better modularity and API handling for production settings.

 ---